the-turing-way/the-turing-way/book/website/ethical-research/activism.md

 * Outreach to encourage people to work in your field, especially people from backgrounds that are underrepresented

 Activism can also work towards changing laws or policies: for example, lobbying for better data protection legislation in your country, or for resources to implement existing laws.
-In Australia, activists collaborated with legal aid groups to set up formal appeals processes against 'Robodebt:' an automated system that told welfare benefits recipients that they owed money.
+In Australia, activists collaborated with legal aid groups to [resist 'Robodebt:']() an automated system that told welfare benefits recipients that they owed money.

 Activism can also be part of changing the world for the better!
 This can include for example awareness-raising about data literacy.